-- 65.66.WFP will provide comprehensive technical support to food system value chain actors to promote climate-smart agriculture, facilitate access to improved inputs, enhance product safety and quality standards and adopt improved and innovative post-harvest handling technologies. - 66.67.WFP will leverage digital technology to enhance the skills of food systems value chain actors including for business development and improved access to weather data and finance.
-WFP will prioritize partnerships that address key constraints to help increase investments in the food sector, thereby creating employment opportunities and enhancing livelihoods.
+- 65. WFP will provide comprehensive technical support to food system value chain actors to promote climate-smart agriculture, facilitate access to improved inputs, enhance product safety and quality standards and adopt improved and innovative post-harvest handling technologies. - 66.
+WFP will leverage digital technology to enhance the skills of food systems value chain actors including for business development and improved access to weather data and finance.
+WFP will prioritize partnerships that address key constraints to help increase investments in the food sector, thereby creating employment opportunities and enhancing livelihoods. - 67.
+WFP will leverage its convening capabilities to advocate sustainable, inclusive and nutritionally-sensitive food system policies and their implementation in order to create a more equitable, effective and efficient environment for private sector entities. - 68.
+WFP will target vulnerable households and communities that are susceptible to climate shocks and food insecurity, including smallholder farmers and border communities, to improve their self-reliance and resilience.
+WFP will simultaneously work on improving access to nutritious food and strengthening livelihoods, incomes and savings through innovative financing models and agricultural insurance.

-- 67.68.WFP will leverage its convening capabilities to advocate sustainable, inclusive and nutritionally-sensitive food system policies and their implementation in order to create a more equitable, effective and efficient environment for private sector entities. - 68.69.WFP will target vulnerable households and communities that are susceptible to climate shocks and food insecurity, including smallholder farmers and border communities, to improve their self-reliance and resilience.
-WFP will simultaneously work on improving access to nutritious food and strengthening livelihoods, incomes and savings through innovative financing models and agricultural insurance. - 69.70.WFP will address gender inequalities that inhibit the meaningful participation and decision-making of women and young people in food systems value chains.
+69. WFP will address gender inequalities that inhibit the meaningful participation and decision-making of women and young people in food systems value chains.

-- 70.71.
-The achievement of CSP outcome 3 will necessitate collaboration with the following entities, under the leadership of the Ministry of Food and Agriculture: - Government: WFP will collaborate with the Ghana Commodity Exchange and other institutions to coordinate activities and address barriers to investment and job creation. - Research and academic institutions: these entities will assist in monitoring and data collection including data to support policies and strategies that encourage regenerative agriculture, restore biodiversity, increase carbon sequestration and restore soil fertility to enhance resilience of smallholder farmers in Ghana. - Private sector: stakeholders from the private sector can provide services and employment, invest in the production of organic fertilizer, purchase food from smallholder farmers and invest in and promote the development of nutritious food systems. - Development partners: WFP will work with development partners on institutional capacity strengthening. - CSOs and NGOs: these organizations will be involved in project implementation and conduct advocacy and sensitization activities. - Communities: local communities will co-create, own and support the implementation of projects. - United Nations organizations and IFIs: WFP will work with FAO, the United Nations Industrial Development Organization, the International Fund for Agricultural Development and the African Development Bank on joint programming and resourcing and on leveraging comparative advantages in order to maximize the reach and impact of projects, create demand and foster an enabling environment for private sector growth in organic fertilizer production.
+- 70. The achievement of CSP outcome 3 will necessitate collaboration with the following entities, under the leadership of the Ministry of Food and Agriculture: - Government: WFP will collaborate with the Ghana Commodity Exchange and other institutions to coordinate activities and address barriers to investment and job creation. - Research and academic institutions: these entities will assist in monitoring and data collection. - Private sector: stakeholders from the private sector can provide services and employment, purchase food from smallholder farmers and invest in and promote the development of nutritious food systems. - Development partners: WFP will work with development partners on institutional capacity strengthening. - CSOs and NGOs: these organizations will be involved in project implementation and conduct advocacy and sensitization activities. - Communities: local communities will co-create, own and support the implementation of projects. - United Nations organizations and IFIs: WFP will work with FAO, the United Nations Industrial Development Organization, the International Fund for Agricultural Development and the African Development Bank on joint programming and resourcing and on leveraging comparative advantages in order to maximize the reach and impact of projects.

-71.72.
-To achieve CSP outcome 3, the following assumptions must hold:

-- Adequate food value chain technical capacity is available in-country or through South-South and triangular cooperation. - There is adequate engagement with and interest from the private sector. - Complementary and joint programming is carried out with relevant United Nations agencies, in particular with the other Rome-based agencies.
+- 71. To achieve CSP outcome 3, the following assumptions must hold: - Adequate food value chain technical capacity is available in-country or through South-South and triangular cooperation. - There is adequate engagement with and interest from the private sector. - Complementary and joint programming is carried out with relevant United Nations agencies, in particular with the other Rome-based agencies.

-72.73.
-WFP will work with multiple actors from the private and public sectors to ensure the sustainability of interventions.
+72. WFP will work with multiple actors from the private and public sectors to ensure the sustainability of interventions.
 In particular, it will support the creation of market incentives to encourage sustainable private sector investment in food value chains, including through government policies.